 (Cockpit image represents the Bell AH-1Z Viper production model)

 Values are derrived from a variety of categories related to the design, overall function, and historical influence of this aircraft in aviation history.

 The overall rating takes into account over 60 individual factors related to this aircraft entry.
 The rating is out of a possible 100.

 Graph average of 225 miles-per-hour.

-Graph showcases the Bell AH-1Z Viper's operational range (on internal fuel) when compared to distances between major cities.
+Bell AH-1Z Viper operational range when compared to distances between major cities.

 Aviation Era Span